pelsql/QueryAuditToolForMSSql/README.md

 ---

 - **Version 2.6.2**:
   - Code has been added to address table compression.
 When upgrading from previous versions, avoid reapplying compression on tables that are already compressed, as SQL Server does not automatically verify the current compression state.
-Reapplying compression can be resource-intensive for large tables, particularly for `dbo.AuditComplet`.
+Reapplying compression can be resource-intensive for large tables, particularly for `dbo.FullAudit`.

 ---